jamespfennell/transiter-ny/README.md

 New York City Transit's GTFS Realtime feed extension is also included inside the package in the `nyct-subway.proto` and `nyct_subway_pb2.py` files.
 I'm currently having conversations with the MTA about the license of these.

+All other code in this repository is original and is released under the MIT license.

 ## Q&A for the curious